Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 Parenting within a distributed authority network topology follows the same rules as outlined above with the minor exception that you can exchange any references to "server" with "authority".
 #### Rules Adjustments:
   - Whoever has authority of a `NewtworkObject` can control its parenting.
   - You can parent under mixed authority.
-This means Client-B can parent a `NetworkObject` it is the authority over under a `NetworkObject` that Client-A has authority over.
+This means Client-B can parent a `NetworkObject` it has authority over under another `NetworkObject` that Client-A has authority over.

 #### Distributable Permissions and Child Hierarchies:
 - **Upon a client disconnecting:**